-A physician assistant shall have at least one primary physician supervisor for each employer.
-If the employer is a multi-specialty organization, e.g., a multi-specialty practice, hospital, hospital system or health maintenance organization, the physician assistant shall have a primary physician supervisor, duly registered with the Board, per specialty practice area.
+A physician assistant shall have at least one primary supervising physician physician supervisor for each employer.
+If the employer is a multi-specialty organization, e.g., a multi-specialty practice, hospital, hospital system or health maintenance organization, the physician assistant shall have a primary supervising physician physician supervisor, duly registered with the Board, per specialty practice area.
 When performing delegated tasks, the physician assistant's clinical practice should be consistent with and in the scope of the delegating physician's education, training, experience, and active practice.

-- 5. Secondary Physician Supervisors.
-Other than the physician supervisor whose name appears on the form in compliance with Section 4 of these Rules, a physician licensed to practice medicine by the Board and actively practicing medicine in Colorado as defined in Section 2(B)(1), may delegate to a physician assistant licensed by the Board the authority to perform acts which constitute the practice of medicine only as permitted by Section 2(D) of these Rules.
-Such physician shall be termed a "secondary physician supervisor."
+- 5. Secondary Supervising Physician Physician Supervisors.
+Other than the supervising physician physician supervisor whose name appears on the form in compliance with Section 7.34 of these Rules, a physician licensed to practice medicine by the Board and actively practicing medicine in Colorado as defined in Section 7.12(B)(1), may delegate to a physician assistant licensed by the Board the authority to perform acts which constitute the practice of medicine only as permitted by Section 7.12(D) of these Rules.
+Such physician shall be termed a "secondary supervising physician physician supervisor."
 Secondary physician supervisors do not need to be registered with the Board. - 6.
 Delegation of Medical Services.
 Delegated services must be consistent with the delegating physician's education, training, experience and active practice.
 Delegated services must be of the type that a reasonable and prudent physician would find within the scope of sound medical judgment to delegate.
 A physician may only delegate services that the physician is qualified and insured to perform and services that the physician has not been restricted from performing.
 Any services rendered by the physician assistant will be held to the same standard that is applied to the delegating physician.

-C. Responsibilities of and Supervision by the Primary Physician Supervisor
+DC.
+Responsibilities of and Supervision by the Primary Supervising Physician Physician Supervisor